Skip to main content

 Learn more about what Shared Living is all about here.

 Spare Bedroom?
 Room in your family and your heart for one more?
 We would love to talk to you about what it might be like to open your home to an adult with a developmental disability.
 The tax-free stipend and room & board payments that accompany these placements is often equivalent to full time employment.
 This is a lifestyle that you may really enjoy!
-Please contact Molly Brown at the Community Associates program of CSAC to inquire.
+Please contact Sara Mason at the Community Associates program of CSAC to inquire.
 (802) 388-4021.

 (Application for Shared Living Provider is different than the agency application, please use application link below if interested in applying.)